linode/developers/README.md

 * If you want a URL to **redirect** to an article, you'll want to add an alias in the target article's [metadata](#metadata).
 * If you want the same article to appear in multiple locations, use relative symlinks.

-## Building the library
+## Building the docs

 To publish changes, run:

     $ thor publish

-This will SSH into every library box, pull the latest library from GitHub, and build the site.
-You'll need to be keyed for the library boxes for this to work.
+This will SSH into every docs box, pull the latest repo from git, and build the site.
+You'll need SSH access for this to work (Linode employees only).

 If you want to build locally for testing purposes, you can do so like this: